dracobear/dracobear/README.md

-im a random person who does random things
-+ive made a couple simple codes,
+im a random person who does random things /n ive made a couple simple codes,